 Does the library offer home delivery of library materials?

-NBPL's free homebound delivery service is available to Newport Beach residents who are unable to come to the library due to temporary or long-term illness or disability.
+NBPL's free homebound delivery service is available to Newport Beach residents who are unable to come to the library due to long-term illness or disability.

 How it works: